anand-sharan/ShopAssistAI/README.md

 **1\.
 Introduction**

 ShopAssistAI is a web-based conversational application designed to assist users in finding the perfect laptop based on their needs.
-It leverages the power of Artificial Intelligence (AI) to guide users through a conversation, gather their preferences, and recommend suitable laptops from a database.
+It leverages the power of Generative Artificial Intelligence (AI) to guide users through a conversation, gather their preferences, and recommend suitable laptops from a database.

 **2\.
 System Requirements**